-Multiverse is an ongoing research project that explores new ways to read and write fiction with artificial intelligence.
+Multiverse explores new ways to read and write fiction with artificial intelligence.
 It asks questions about Human–AI interaction by investigating the future of interactive literature.
 Central is the eponymous prototype, a real-world interactive literature system that acts as an evolving test bed for literary experimentation.

 The project evolved from my master’s thesis in interaction design.
 It has found use in research workshops, teaching and as a tool for writing.

 The first period of the work primarily investigated ways of reading AI–written fiction, documented in the published material and this essay.
 Current research explores novel interaction modalities for co-writing fiction with AI.
 If that sounds interesting to you, get in touch.

 Multiverse and is a collaboration with Maliheh Ghajargar, Jeffrey Bardzell, Anuradha Reddy and Line Henriksen.
 The prototype is distributed as open source software but requires a GPT3–API key to run.